All Episodes

 Other than that, he's done a fantastic job.

-But now all that is changing and all that's changing very fast because we finally have the president who wants to put our country first.
+But now all that is changing, and all that's changing very fast because we finally have the president who wants to put our country first.

-Core GDP, now we're removing distortions from imports, inventories, and government spending was up plus three percent.
+In the first quarter GDP numbers just out today, core GDP, now we're removing distortions from imports, inventories, and government spending, was up plus 3%.

-But this is Biden's economy because we took over on January 20th, and I think you have to get us a little bit of time to uh get moving, but this is the Biden economy.
+And I think you have to get a little bit of time to get moving.

-But we still had a uh and we've had a lot of things happen since November 5th that helped this economy because it was indicating a strong private sector growth, and it was only it only started after November 5th.
+But we still had a, and we've had a lot of things happen since November 5th that helped this economy because it was indicating a strong private sector growth.

-Uh people knew what we were going to be doing, and the private sector growth was actually very good.
+And the private sector growth was actually very good.

-Every new investment, every new factory and every new job created is a sign of strength in American economy, and a declaration of confidence in America's future.
+Every new investment, every new factory and every new job created is a sign of strength in American economy and a declaration of confidence in America's future.

 We really do.